ooni/ooni.org/content/nettest/ndt.md

 of throttling.

 **Disclaimer:** NDT is a general-purpose performance test conducted against third-party servers provided by [Measurement Lab (M-Lab)](https://www.measurementlab.net/).
 M-Lab's NDT services require the retention and disclosure of IP addresses for research purposes.
-For more about M-Lab's data governance, see its [privacy statement](https://www.measurementlab.net/privacy/).
+Learn more about M-Lab's data governance, see its [privacy statement](https://www.measurementlab.net/privacy/).